-If you prefer reading about how to sprout flour instead of watching a video, this blog post will tell you how.
+If you prefer reading about how to make sprouted grains and sprouted flour instead of watching a video, this blog post will tell you how in detail.

-Please post any questions on anything I go over in these videos in the comments section just below this blog and I will do my very best to answer them.
+Please post any questions on anything I go over in these videos on sprouted grains in the comments section just below this blog and I will do my very best to answer them.